Orkham/NicolasChatelais_12_20092021/README.md

 # Install and launch front-end

-Move back to main repository

-`cd ..`

-Then install dependencies:
+In the main directory (sportsee), install dependencies:

 `npm install`